Create and design application processes

 In the Tools pane, select a process step.
 Use search to find steps by name.

-For details about available steps, see Application process steps.
+For details about available steps, see Basic application process steps.

 - To add a step to the process, drag the step onto the design space.
 You can place it anywhere on the design space and reposition it later.